Ralph McGehee: Recruitment by the CIA

 In January 1952, McGehee was recruited by the CIA.
 Decades later, he would describe himself, and his political outlook then, as "gung ho" America, a young cold warrior, ready to go.

 Understanding it was an important government job with foreign travel, McGehee first was interviewed at the courthouse.
 The recruiters declined to name the federal agency that might be his new employer.
-He traveled from Chicago to Washington, D.C., where he joined a pool of over a 100 candidates, men and women.
+He traveled from Chicago to Washington, D.C., where he joined a pool of over 100 candidates, men and women.
 Several weeks of extensive testing and lectures followed.
 Having survived this shake out, he began a month-long orientation, which featured cold war rhetoric and films.
 With 50 men he entered a "basic operations" course on espionage, to fit them for the CIA's Directorate for Plans.
 Then with 30 others he attended a six-week paramilitary course at the CIA's Camp Peary (known as the "farm") near Williamsburg, Virginia.
 Many there were former college football players.
 The curriculum included parachute jumping, demolition, weapons, and a "hellish obstacle course".

 Thereafter he was posted to his initial CIA post.